hadsa129/ChequeFixerATB/README.md

 For extracting the text written in words, we used PyTesseract, an open-source OCR tool that effectively handles handwritten and printed text.
 After segmenting the relevant parts of the cheque, PyTesseract is used to recognize and extract the amount written in words.

 ## Autocorrection
-### Error Detection
-The extracted amounts are cross-verified using rule-based validation and contextual checks.
-For instance, the numerical amount is compared with the literal amount to detect discrepancies.
-Additionally, amounts are validated against plausible ranges to catch errors.

-### NLP-based Correction
 We implemented a custom NLP model to correct errors in the handwritten text.
 The `num2words` library is used to convert numerical amounts into words for comparison.
-Dempster-Shafer theory is employed to handle uncertainty and provide probabilistic corrections.

-### Sequence-to-Sequence Model
 For more complex corrections, a sequence-to-sequence (Seq2Seq) model is integrated into the system.
 This model is particularly useful for correcting errors that involve entire sequences of words, offering a sophisticated approach to error correction.

 ## Deployment
 The final application is deployed as a Django web application, featuring: